Disabled Facilities Grant

 To apply you must be either the owner of a home or the tenant.
 There is no restriction on the type of tenancy but we will need to contact the landlord and seek their permission for the work to be carried out.
 The landlord can also apply on your behalf.
 In order to protect public funds the landlord will be asked to sign a certificate.

-If you are a East Kent Housing tenant you are still eligible for a Disabled Facilities Grant but this work is normally funded through our Adaptations Officer, tel: 01304 872062.
+If you are a Dover Housing tenant you are still eligible for a Disabled Facilities Grant but this work is normally funded through our Adaptations Officer, tel: 01304 872062.

 If you or your partner is in receipt of, or is entitled to, one of the following benefits you will not under go a means test:

 - Income Support

 - Guaranteed Pensions Credit

 - Tax Credit for those on low income

 Adaptations for the benefit of children and young persons (up to and including 18 years old) you are not means tested.

 The maximum grant available is £30,000 minus any personal contribution, for those works considered eligible.
 Please note that other grants are available, you may be able to obtain the other grants

 We may place a charge on the adapted property of owner occupiers where the grant exceeds £5,000.
 The charge is limited to a maximum of £10,000 and will only be effective if the property is sold within five years from completion of the works.
 The charge is discretionary and will be determined on a ‘case-by-case basis’ reflecting the ‘individual circumstances of each applicant’ at the time of sale with issues of hardship etc taken into account, repayment of the grant